 – how would you address any arising issues?

 – are you CPR and First Aid Certified?

 a) interviewing for nanny-share

-In a nanny-share situation, you will need not only to interview nannies but also families; my advice when comes nanny-share, don’t go into it with your friends, as it is a business situation and sooner then later someone will disagree about something regarding money, time off, boundaries; much easier to resolve issues when the second family is not emotionally connected to you; I’ve seen situations where friends stopped being friends because of nanny-share disagreements;
+In a nanny-share situation, you will need not only to interview nannies but also families; my advice when comes to nanny-share, don’t go into it with your friends, as it is a business situation and sooner then later someone will disagree about something regarding money, time off, boundaries; much easier to resolve issues when the second family is not emotionally connected to you; I’ve seen situations where friends stopped being friends because of nanny-share disagreements;

 After the interview process and completed trial month – always sign a written agreement.
-It is much easier to sit down and go over any issues like the salary, overtime, sick days, vacations right after the trial month then sometimes down the road.
-And if later on, any issues arise, it’s much easier to solve them if you have something to fall back on.
+It is much easier to sit down and go over any issues like the salary, overtime, sick days, or vacations right after the trial month is finished than weeks or months down the road.
+And if later on, in case any issues do arise, it’s much easier to solve them if you have something written to fall back on.

-You can download below a complete list of interview question and example of a work agreement that can be tailored to each situation.
+You can download below a complete list of interview questions and examples of a work agreement that can be tailored to each situation.